ledat1205/road-to-msc/datlt/GCP/Note.md

 ### Partitioning and clustering in BigQuery

-Partitioning
+**Partitioning**

 Partitioning is like adding dividers to a filing cabinet.
 Instead of one giant drawer, you have separate sections for each year, month, or day.
 In BigQuery, you can partition a table based on a date or an integer column.

 - faster elapsed time
 - faster slot time consumed (few worker to run query)
-- bytes shuffled smaller ()
+- bytes shuffled smaller (data move between slot fewer)

+**Clustering**

+While partitioning divides the data into large chunks, clustering sorts the data within each of those chunks.
+Think of it as organizing the files within each drawer of your filing cabinet alphabetically by customer name.